 The lower Esk runs from the Scottish/English border on the river's right bank at Scotsdike and the left bank at the mouth of the Liddle Water to the tidal waters of the Solway Firth.

 On the left bank from Liddle mouth to a point opposite Scotsdike, Moat Fishings have the Willow and Cauldron pools.
 Below this, Netherby Estates have double bank fishing from Scotsdike to Kirkandrews suspension bridge.
 The estate also has two short stretches on both banks below the bridge let to private parties.

 From the estate's boundary, Westhall Fishings have double bank fishing including Glingerbank to just upstream of Longtown Bridge.
 Above and below Longtown Bridge, Oak Bank Fishings have day ticket water.

 The last beat on the river is the Tinnings Water which ends at Metal Bridge.
 Being close to the tide this water can at times be affected by high Spring tides.

 On the English side of the border the salmon season begins on the 1st February each year and Sunday fishing is allowed.
-Upstream of Scotsdike and Liddle mouth on the Buccleuch Estate fishings the salmon and sea trout season begins on the 2nd April in 2008 and there is no Sunday fishing.
+Upstream of Scotsdike and Liddle mouth on the Buccleuch Estate fishings the salmon and sea trout season begins in April and there is no Sunday fishing.
 (1st May to 31st August sea trout fishing is allowed till 03:00am on Saturday night/Sunday morning.)